 - 350+ Class Reps, who are responsible for conveying feedback from students to staff, promoting events and resources, and generally enhancing educational experiences at the University.
 They represent modules from first year to postgraduate study, and sit on their school's SSCC.

-- Want to find out how you can become a Class Rep for 2021-2022?
+- Want to find out how you can become a Class Rep?
 Visit this page!

 The Academic Representation Coordinator ([email protected]) and the Academic Representation Intern also serve to support our system of academic representatives.